nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 Underlying mechanism {#Nearlineearlyaccessuserguide-Underlyingmechanism}
 ====================

-The nearline file system consists of two parts: Disk, mainly for buffering data, and the tape library.
-It consists of a client running on the login/compute node and the backend on the nearline file system.
+The Nearline file system consists of two parts: Disk, mainly for buffering data, and the tape library.
+It consists of a client running on the login/compute node and the backend on the Nearline file system.
 It is important to know that **even if you cancel a client process, the corresponding backend process remains scheduled or running** until finished.